Warberry C of E Academy and Nursery

 - Peripatetic teachers offer music tuition (fees apply)

-Family Support Team will signpost service to provide guidance on where parents could access extra-curricular facilities outside of school.
+- Family Support Worker will signpost service to provide guidance on where parents could access extracurricular facilities outside of school.

 How do we assess and review progress towards agreed outcomes, and how are parents, children and young people involved in this process?

-A graduated approach to SEND is used across the Partnership, following the Assess, Plan, Do, Review process.
+A graduated approach to SEND is used across the school, following the QFT-Assess- Plan- Do- Review process.

-As soon as an SEND concern is raised, the academies will seek the viewpoint of parents and children involved.
+As soon as a SEND concern is raised, the school will seek the viewpoint of parents and children involved.
 Your voice as a family is extremely important in ensuring we have a full and broad picture of your child and that we have all relevant information to support the assessment and support process.

-We may use the advice of professionals such as Educational Psychologists and/or Speech and Language Therapists, to agree desired intervention that is recorded as part of either a child’s Individual Support Plan or on a Provision Map.
+We may use the advice of professionals such as Educational Psychologists and/or Speech and Language Therapists, to agree desired intervention that is recorded as part of a child’s Individual Support Plan.
 If your child has an Individual Support Plan (ISP), Parents/carers will be invited to a review meeting at least 3 times a year and your views (Child and Parents) taken into consideration in planning next steps.
 Parents will be aware of outside agency involvement with their child and will be provided with relevant reports detailing intervention and progress.

 Termly tracking of data and other evidence of progress is recorded on children’s records to ensure we can monitor the impact of additional support and intervention.

-An Education Health and Care Plan (EHCP) is reviewed annually, twice if under five years old.
+An Education Health and Care Plan (EHCP) is reviewed annually, twice if the recipient is under five years of age.
 The Annual Review enables provision for the pupil to be evaluated and, where appropriate, for changes to be made.
 Parents and pupils are consulted and encouraged to give their views as part of this review process.

 How do we assess the effectiveness of our special needs provision and how are parents, children and young people involved in this assessment?

-All intervention and provision implemented across the LAP is regularly reviewed to measure impact.
-If the intervention hasn’t been effective in ensuring progress within the targeted area of need, the child’s needs will be reassessed and interventions modified accordingly.
+All intervention and provision implemented across the Academy is regularly reviewed to measure impact.
+If the intervention hasn’t been effective in ensuring progress within the targeted area of need, the child’s needs will be reassessed, and interventions modified accordingly.
 The review process varies depending on the area of need: Cognition and Learning, Communication and Interaction, Physical/Sensory and Social, Emotional and Mental Health.
-This may be in conjunction with outside agencies, for example, occupational therapy reviewing impact of a support plan they have provided and the Academy has implemented.
+This may be in conjunction with outside agencies, for example, occupational therapy reviewing impact of a support plan they have provided, and the Academy has implemented.

-As part of our practice, we collect information and feedback from parents and pupils through the use of parental and pupil termly reviews.
+As part of our practice, we collect information and feedback from parents and pupils using parental and pupil termly reviews.

-Expertise is shared across the Academies.
-We carry out cross Academy moderation, which ensures that we have secure assessments of all children in the Partnership.
+Expertise is shared across our Trust.
+We carry out cross-academy moderation, which ensures that we have secure assessments of all children in the Partnership.

 How do we ensure that teaching staff and other staff have the expertise needed to support children and young people with special educational needs?

-- SEND Team attends regular SENCo Forums held in Torbay where there are opportunities to network and share good practice with local SENCos in Torbay and beyond.
+- SENDCo attends regular SENDCo Forums where there are opportunities to network and share good practice with local SENDCos in Devon and beyond.

-- Termly SEND Clinics/Inclusion Meetings held with class teachers and SEND Team to share expertise.
+- Termly SEND Clinics/Inclusion Meetings held with class teachers and SENDCo to share expertise.

-The SEND team works with advisory teachers and professionals from medical outreach where required to ensure children with additional needs are best supported with recommendations from all professionals involved with the child.
+- SENDCo consults with professionals from a range of services where required to ensure children with additional needs are best supported with recommendations from all professionals involved with the child.

 How do we keep parents informed where children and young people have special educational provision but do not have an Education Health and Care Plan?

-Once a barrier has been identified through liaison with teaching staff and other professionals (such as Speech and Language Therapists or Educational Psychology) an Individual Support Plan may be put in place.
+Once a barrier has been identified through the graduated response and liaising with teaching staff and other professionals (such as Speech and Language Therapists or Educational Psychology) an Individual Support Plan may be put in place.
 We recognise that families hold a wealth of information and it is essential we work as a team to ensure best outcomes for children.

 Other communication documents may be used, based on the child’s individual needs, such as: home/school reward or behaviour chart and medical care plans.